Chapter One: The Spark I Thought I’d Lost

 Five years ago, I was managing a high-performing jewelry store.
-I was pouring every ounce of energy into the business — my team, the sales floor, the numbers, the late nights.
+I poured every ounce of energy into the business — my team, the sales floor, the numbers, the late nights.
 I believed that if I worked hard enough, gave enough, and proved myself enough, I’d finally be seen.
 Chosen.
 Rewarded.

 Then… everything changed.